ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

    }
    ```

-3. Execute `bal build --native --cloud=docker` to generate the artifacts with the native executable.
+3. Execute `bal build --graalvm --cloud=docker` to generate the artifacts with the native executable.
 Optionally, you can create a file named `Cloud.toml` in the package directory to add cloud related configurations.
-For more information, see [Docker](https://ballerina.io/learn/by-example/c2c-docker-deployment/) and [Kubernetes](https://ballerina.io/learn/by-example/c2c-k8s-deployment/) documentation.
+For more information, see [Docker](/learn/by-example/c2c-docker-deployment/) and [Kubernetes](/learn/by-example/c2c-k8s-deployment/) documentation.
     ```
-   $ bal build --native --cloud=docker
+   $ bal build --graalvm --cloud=docker
    Compiling source
        user/hello_docker:0.1.0